← Blog / PPC Strategy

 Brand Campaign Isolation

 Run a separate standard Search campaign for branded keywords (your brand name, branded product names).
 PMax will happily spend budget on branded searches that convert at high rates — inflating your PMax ROAS while providing zero incremental value.
 Brand campaigns with exact-match keywords and low bids capture this traffic at a fraction of the cost.
+Enable brand exclusions in PMax Campaign settings > Brand exclusions so branded queries always route to your dedicated brand Search campaign.

 How Do You Optimize a Performance Max Campaign Over Time?